HuiGuanLab/ms-sl/README.md

 ## MS-SL on TVR

 ### Required Data
 Run the following script to download the video feature and text feature of the TVR dataset and place them in the specified path.
 The data can also be downloaded from [Baidu pan](https://pan.baidu.com/s/1UNu67hXCbA6ZRnFVPVyJOA?pwd=8bh4).
+Please refer to [https://github.com/HuiGuanLab/ms-sl/tree/main/dataset](https://github.com/HuiGuanLab/ms-sl/tree/main/dataset) for more description of the dataset.

 ```
 # download the data of TVR